LenaLanguage/lena/readme.md

 ### Main

 * Interpreted / Compiled
-* Runs on a Virtual Machine or DIVM
+* Runs on a Executor or PCHE
 * Syntax = Python + Assembly + Rust + C/C++

 ### File formats

 * Code file format: `.le`
 * Bytecode file format `.x`
-* Decoded bytecode file format `.xx`
+* Decoded bytecode file format `.dx`

-## Explanation of DIVM
+## Explanation of PCHE (Programmable Cloning Hypervisor Executor)

+PCHE is a complex of programs for ensuring isolated operation of copies of executors for each application in Lena.

-DIVM is a deep integration technology for virtual machine.
-Programs on this are executed in the following sequence:
+Application on this are executed in the following sequence:

 0. Launch the executable file obtained after the code has been processed by the compiler.
 1. Loading the application bytecode into RAM.